Below is a table providing important AILET Exam Pattern highlights.

 This part largely evaluates your ability to analyze, deduce, and derive logical inferences from specific events or scenarios without requiring specialist legal or technical expertise.

-The AILET 2026 admit card may be acquired from the National Law University's official website one to two weeks before the exam, in second week of November, 2025.
+The AILET 2027 admit card may be acquired from the National Law University's official website one to two weeks before the exam, in the last week of November 2026.

-Candidates must log in with their registration ID and password to download and print their admission card.
+Candidates must log in with their registered mobile number and password to download and print their admission card.
 The admit card is an important document that applicants must bring with them to the examination hall.
 It includes crucial information such as the candidate's name, roll number, exam date, time, and location, as well as other exam-related instructions.

 To properly prepare for the AILET exam, follow these AILET preparation tips.